-For this purpose, all (central and local) divisions identify and define the material division-specific processes within their areas of responsibility, as well as the related controls, and record these in a dedicated database.
+For this purpose, all (central and local) divisions identify and define the material division-specific risks within their areas of responsibility, as well as the related controls, and record these in a dedicated database.
 Controls relating purely to ESG risks are flagged separately.
 After this catalogue of key controls has been determined, regular quarterly feedback is provided by the divisions to Compliance as to whether these controls are still relevant in their complete and unchanged form, or whether they had to be modified during the confirmation period, or whether deviations exist in this regard.
 The divisions must also confirm that key controls are implemented in this context.
 Compliance compiles this feedback, analyses it, monitors it via an implemented control process (spot checks of existence, design, effectiveness and completeness) and reports at regular intervals on the results on a consolidated basis to the Management Board and the Audit and Digitalisation Committee of the Supervisory Board.
+Non-compliance with the defined procedures can be penalised under disciplinary law.
 In addition to the audit activities of Compliance, GIA also evaluates and reports within the scope of its audits whether the material risks are adequately addressed through key controls, and whether key controls are implemented effectively.